Skip to main content

 "commands": [

-//Define a validation command that calls the command handler `Run` for the validation process.
+/Defines the validation command that calls the validation process command handler `Run`.

 {